cakebatterandsprinkles/portfolio-gatsby/src/posts/13-js_var_vs_let_and_const.md

 cat = "Nelly" // throws an error.
 You cannot reassign a value to a constant variable.
 ```

-★ With let and const, a new concept was introduced to JS, named **block scope**, that was introduced at the beginning of this article.
+★ With let and const, a new concept was introduced to JS, named **block scope**, which was introduced at the beginning of this article.
 It means a variable is only available in the block you define it in or any lower blocks.

 **A block** is a snippet surrounded with curly braces ({}).